section-engineering-education/engineering-education/content/articles/online-machine-learning-with-river-python/index.md

   This is the algorithm that we will be using to build our text classification model.

 - `preprocessing`
-  Will be used in the processing of our dataset used to train our model.
+  It will be used in the processing of our dataset used to train our model.

 - `metrics`
-  Calculate the accuracy score of our model.
+  It is used to calculate the accuracy score of our model.

 - `stream`
-  Will be used to simulate our dataset to be streaming data.
+  It will be used to simulate our dataset to be streaming data.

 - `anomaly`
-  Will be used to detect errors and anomalies in our model.
+  It will be used to detect errors and anomalies in our model.

 - `compose`
-  Used to build a pipeline to automate machine learning workflows.
+  It is used to build a pipeline to automate machine learning workflows.

 These methods are very helpful in this tutorial.